SamsonUba/ELK-PROJECT/README.md

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ELKserver
- C:\Users\sunyi\OneDrive\Desktop\project_elk\Elk-Stack-Deployment-Project>

- Jump-Box-Provisioner

 ![TODO: Update the path with the name of your screenshot of docker ps output](Images/docker_ps_output.png)

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- List the IP addresses of the machines you are monitoring
+- _TODO: List the IP addresses of the machines you are monitoring_
-    Web-1: 10.1.0.5
-    Web-2: 10.1.0.6
-    DVWA-VM3: 10.1.0.7

 We have installed the following Beats on these machines:

-  Filebeat

-    Filebeat Module Status Screeenshot

-  Metricbeat

-    Metricbeat Module Status Screenshot
+- _TODO: Specify which Beats you successfully installed_

 These Beats allow us to collect the following information from each machine:

-Filebeat will be used to collect log files from very specific files such as Apache, Microsoft Azure tools and webservers, MySQL databases.

-  Filebeat Module Kibana Dashboard Screenshot

-Metricbeat will be used to monitor VM stats, per CPU core stats, per filesystem stats, memory stats and network stats.

-  Metricbeat Module Kibana-Metric Docker Overview ECS Dashboard
-    Metric Module Kibana - Metric Docker Web-1 metric Metric Module Kibana - Metric Docker Web-2 metric Metric Module Kibana - Metric Docker DVWA-VM3 metrics
+- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-  Verify the Public IP address to see if it has change. www.whatismyip.com

-  If change then update the Security Rules that uses the My Public IPv4

 SSH into the control node and follow the steps below:
-- Copy the yml file to ansible folder.
+- Copy the _____ file to _____.
-- Update the config file to include remote users and ports
+- Update the _____ file to include...
-- Run the playbook, and navigate to Kibana ((YOUR IP ADDRESS):5601) to check that the installation worked as expected.
+- Run the playbook, and navigate to ____ to check that the installation worked as expected.

-For ELK VM Configuration:
-Copy the ELK Installation and VM Configuration
-Run the playbook using this command : ansible-playbook /etc/ansible/install-elk.yml

-For Filebeat
-Download Filebeat playbook usng this command: curl -L -O https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/filebeat-config.yml
-Copy the Filebeat Config file to /etc/ansible
-Update the filebeat-config.yml file to include the ELK private IP 10.2.0.4 as below from root@9ddf6fe7eb3f:~# nano /etc/ansible/filebeat-config.yml

-output.elasticsearch:
-  # Boolean flag to enable or disable the output module.
-  #enabled: true

-  # Array of hosts to connect to.
-  # Scheme and port can be left out and will be set to the default (http and 9200)
-  # In case you specify and additional path, the scheme is required: http://localhost:9200/path
-  # IPv6 addresses should always be defined as: https://[2001:db8::1]:9200
-  hosts: ["10.2.0.4:9200"]
-  username: "elastic"
-  password: "changeme" # TODO: Change this to the password you set

-# Starting with Beats version 6.0.0, the dashboards are loaded via the Kibana API.
-# This requires a Kibana endpoint configuration.
-setup.kibana:
-  host: "10.2.0.4:5601"
-# TODO: Change this to the IP address of your ELK server
-Run the playbook using this command ansible-playbook filebeat-playbook.yml and navigate to Kibana > Logs : Add log data > System logs (DEB) > 5:Module Status > Check Incoming data on Kibana to check that the installation worked as expected.

-For Metricbeat

-Download Metricbeat playbook using this command:

-curl -L -O https://gist.githubusercontent.com/slape/58541585cc1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat > /etc/ansible/files/metricbeat-config.yml Copy the Metricbeat Config file to /etc/ansible
-Update the metricbeat-config.yml file to include the ELK private IP 10.2.0.4 as below from root@9ddf6fe7eb3f:~# nano /etc/ansible/metricbeat-config.yml

-#============================== Kibana =====================================

-# Starting with Beats version 6.0.0, the dashboards are loaded via the Kibana API.
-# This requires a Kibana endpoint configuration.
-setup.kibana:
-  host: "10.2.0.4:5601"

-#-------------------------- Elasticsearch output ------------------------------
-output.elasticsearch:
-  # TODO: Change the hosts IP address to the IP address of your ELK server
-  # TODO: Change password from `changem` to the password you created
-  hosts: ["10.2.0.4:9200"]
-  username: "elastic"
-  password: "changeme"

-Run the playbook using this command ansible-playbook metricbeat-playbook.yml and navigate to Kibana > Logs : Add Metric data > Docker Metrics (DEB) > 5:Module Status > Check data_on Kibana to check that the installation worked as expected.
-  Metricbeat Module Kibana - Metricbeat Docker Overview ECS Dashboard Metricbeat Module Kibana - Metricbeat Docker Web-1 metrics Metricbeat Module Kibana - Metricbeat Docker Web-2 metrics Metricbeat Module Kibana - Metricbeat Docker DVWA-VM3 metrics

-Install Filebeat onto VM's
-Login to Kibana > Logs : Add log data > System logs > DEB > Getting started
-Copy: curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-7.6.1-amd64.deb (Download the Filebeat to the VM)

-Install Metricbeat onto VM's
-Login to Kibana > Add Metric Data > Docker Metrics > DEB > Getting Started
-Copy: curl -L -O https://artifacts.elastic.co/downloads/beats/metricbeat/metricbeat-7.6.1-amd64.deb (Download the Metricbeat to the VM)
-Answer the following questions to fill in the blanks:
+_TODO: Answer the following questions to fill in the blanks:_

-Which file is the playbook?

-For Ansible create My First Playbook
-For Filebeat create Filebeat Playbook
-For Metricbeat create Metricbeat Playbook - Where do you copy it?
+- _Which file is the playbook?
+Where do you copy it?_
-/etc/ansible/
-Which file do you update to make Ansible run the playbook on a specific machine?

-/etc/ansible/hosts file (IP of the Virtual Machines).
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+- _Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

-I have specified two separate groups in the etc/ansible/hosts file.
-One of the group will be webservers which has the IPs of the 3 VMs that I will install Filebeat to.
-The other group is named ELKserver which will have the IP of the VM I will install ELK to.
+- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.
+_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-  The specific commands the user will need to run in order to download the playbook and configuration files, update the files, etc:
-COMMAND                                         |              	PURPOSE
-ssh-keygen                                      |	create a ssh key for setup VM's sudo cat .ssh/id_rsa.pub                        |	to view the ssh public key ssh azadmin@Jump-Box-Provisioner IP address     |	to log into the Jump-Box-Provisioner sudo docker container list -a                   |	list all docker containers sudo docker start dremy_elbakyan                |	start docker container dremy_elbakyan sudo docker ps                                  |-a	list all active/inactive containers sudo docker attach dremy_elbakyan               |	effectively sshing into the dremy_elbakyan container cd /etc/ansible                                 |	Change directory to the Ansible directory ls -laA                                         |	List all file in directory (including hidden) nano /etc/ansible/hosts                         |	to edit the hosts file nano /etc/ansible/ansible.cfg                   |	to edit the ansible.cfg file nano /etc/ansible/pentest.yml	                  | to edit the My-Playbook ansible-playbook [location][filename]           |	to run the playbook sudo lsof /var/lib/dpkg/lock-frontend           |	unlocking a locked file ssh ansible@Web-1 IP address	                  | to log into the Web-1 VM ssh ansible@Web-2 IP address	                  | to log into the Web-2 VM ssh ansible@DVWA-VM3 IP address	                | to log into the DVWA-VM3 VM ssh ansible@ELKserver IP address	              | to log into the ELKserver VM exit	                                          | to exit out of docker containers/Jump-Box-Provisioners nano /etc/ansible/ansible.cfg	                  | to edit the ansible.cfg file nano /etc/ansible/hosts	                        | to edit the hosts file nano /etc/ansible/pentest.yml	                  | to edit the My-Playbook ansible-playbook [location][filename]	          | to run the playbook sudo apt-get update	                            | this will update all packages sudo apt install docker.io                      |	install docker application sudo service docker                             | start	start the docker application sudo systemctl status docker                    |	status of the docker application sudo systemctl                                  | start docker	start the docker service sudo docker pull cyberxsecurity/ansible	        | pull the docker container file sudo docker run -ti cyberxsecurity/ansible bash |	run and create a docker container image ansible -m ping                                 | all	check the connection of ansible containers curl -L -O [location of the file on the web]    |	to download a file from the web dpkg -i [filename]	                            | to install the file i.e. (filebeat & metricbeat) nano filebeat-config.yml	                      | create and edit filebeat config file nano filebeat-playbook.yml	                    | write YAML file to install filebeat on webservers nano metricbeat-config.yml	                    | create metricbeat config file and edit it nano metricbeat-playbook.yml	                  | write YAML file to install metricbeat on webservers